lmiller1990/design-pattenrns-for-vuejs/FUNCTIONAL-PROGRAMMING-MUTABLE-VUE.md

   }
 }
 ```
+\begin{center}
+The composable integrates the functional core with Vue's reactivity system - the "imperative shell" around the functional core.
+\end{center}

 I added an empty `move` function, assigning it to `makeMove` in the return value of `useTicTacToe`.
 We will be implementing that soon.